A programming language characterizing quantum polynomial time: Introduction

 Our programming language $\foq$ and the restriction to $\pfoq$ are illustrated throughout the paper, using the Quantum Fourier Transform $\QFT$ as a leading algorithm (Example~\ref{ex:qft}).

 \paragraph{Related work.} This paper belongs to a long standing line of works trying to specify, understand, and analyze the semantics of quantum programming languages, starting with the cornerstone work of Selinger~\cite{selinger_2004}.
 The motivations in restricting the considered programs to \pfoq were inspired by the works on \emph{implicit computational complexity}, that seek to characterize complexity classes by putting restrictions (type systems or others) on standard programming languages and paradigms~\cite{Bellantoni1992,DL11,P20}.
 These restrictions have to be implicit (\ie, not provided by the programmer) and tractable.
 Among all these works, we are aware of two results~\cite{Yamakami20} and~\cite{DALLAGO2010377} studying polynomial time computations on quantum programming languages, works from which our paper was greatly inspired. \cite{DALLAGO2010377} provides a characterization of \bqp based on a quantum lambda-calculus.
 Our work is an extension to \fbqp with a restriction to first-order procedures.
 Last but not least, \cite{DALLAGO2010377} is based on Yao's simulation of quantum Turing machines~\cite{Yao1993} while we provide an explicit algorithm for generating circuits of polynomial size.
 Our work is also inspired by the function algebra of~\cite{Yamakami20}, that characterizes \fbqp: our completeness proof shows that any function in~\cite{Yamakami20} can be simulated by a \pfoq program (Theorem~\ref{thm:completeness}).
 However, we claim that \foq is a more general language for \fbqp in so far that it is much less constraining (in terms of expressive power) than the function algebra of~\cite{Yamakami20}: any function of~\cite{Yamakami20} can be, by design, transformed into a \pfoq program, whereas the converse is not true.
+We can take as example the quantum Fourier transform (QFT) which, as noted in~\cite{Yamakami20}, cannot be exactly computed by the function algebra without an additional initial quantum function.
+Furthermore, the \emph{multi-qubit recursion} construction described in~\cite{Yamakami20} is more restrictive than what we allow in \pfoq{}, since we may only call the same recursive function in each branch.